 Do you have some craft sticks or popsicle sticks stashed away in your teacher cupboard or craft area?
 They make amazing tools for classroom management!

 You can use a random craft stick to create equal opportunities for your students to participate and share responses in class.
 (You can also use them for chore sticks, instead of student names on each stick, put a chore name on each one.
 Your child chooses a stick and completes that task!)

-Creating a random order for calling student names during discussions and activities will help you to keep track of students who have already participated as well as ensuring better classroom management.
+Creating a random order for calling student names during discussions and activities will help you to keep track of students who have already participated as well as ensuring better classroom management and time management.